ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 EntityDomainName ::= [ [ ResourceID ] '.' ] EntityDomainType
 ```

-This document distinguish three types of entity domains: resource-specific
+This document distinguishes three types of entity domains: resource-specific
-entity domains, self-defined entity domain and resource-agnostic entity domains.
+entity domains, self-defined entity domains, and resource-agnostic entity domains.
 Their
 entity domain names are derived as follows.

 Each ALTO information resource MAY define a resource-specific entity domain